JustynaGrze/FlaskCookBook/README.md

 - see a responsive form
 - be able to add the: titile,description, category,cousine,rectrictions, alergens, ingedients, instruction, serves, preparation time, cooking time and add link to the recipe picture.
 - see the submit button
-- after adding the repice it takes me to the web with all recipes.
+- after adding the recipe it takes me to the web with all recipes.

 As a user who has an alergy I should be able:
 -to look through the alergens and choose a safe recipe for me